axibase/atsd/api/data/series/interpolate.md

 ]}]
 ```

-### Request: LINEAR Interpolation with Missing Values Filling with -1
+### LINEAR Interpolation with Missing Values Filling with -1

 ```json
 [{